Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Experiments

-We perform further scalability tests by measuring \distmuir{} and BigDatalog execution times for each Uniprot query on the generated \uniprot{n} graphs with varying sizes of 1M, 5M and 10M edges.
-Fig.~\ref{fig:murabdlscalability} shows the execution times for \distmuir{} in comparison to BigDatalog.
-BigDatalog fails in 44 cases out of a total of 75 query evaluations. \distmuir{} answers all of them and scales better.
+We report on further scalability benchmarks where \distmuir{} and BigDatalog execution times are compared for each Uniprot query on generated \uniprot{n} graphs with varying sizes of 1M, 5M and 10M edges.
+Results are shown in Fig.~\ref{fig:murabdlscalability}.
+Results indicate that BigDatalog fails in 44 cases out of 75 query evaluations. \distmuir{} answers all of them and scales better.

-For more comprehensive testing, queries and graph sizes have been selected so as to cover a wide range of result sizes. $\query{40}$ is one of the queries with the smallest result size (14K for \uniprot{10M}) and $\query{46}$ is one with the largest (around 1.5B for \uniprot{10M}, which is 150 times the size of the graph).
+Notice that, for comprehensive benchmarking, queries and graph sizes have been selected so as to cover a wide range of result sizes. $\query{40}$ is one of the queries with the smallest result size (14K records for \uniprot{10M}) and $\query{46}$ is one with the largest (around 1.5B records for \uniprot{10M}, which is 150 times the size of the graph).